turekj/ReactiveTODO/README.md

 ## Goal

 The app was not built with amazing features in mind.
-It was done solely to showcast some top-of-the-line iOS app architecture patterns / tools and methodologies.
+It was done solely to showcast some top-of-the-line iOS app architecture patterns, tools and methodologies.
 The app makes use of:

 - [x] [Swift](https://developer.apple.com/swift/) as a modern iOS programming language
 - [x] [Carthage](https://github.com/Carthage/Carthage) as a dependency manager